 - Graduation.
-To fulfill graduation requirements, a student must have successfully completed or demonstrated the following. - Thirty-five (35) senior credits - Four (4) years of English, four (4) years of Physical Education, three (3) years of shop, three (3) years of related theory, three (3) years of Mathematics, two (2) years of SocialStudies (including United States History I and II), two (2) years of Science, and a third (3rd) year of Social Studies or Science. - MCAS competency in ELA, Mathematics, and Science/Technology/Engineering.
+To fulfill graduation requirements, a student must have successfully completed or demonstrated the following. - Thirty-five (35) senior credits - Four (4) years of English, four (4) years of Wellness, three (3) years of shop, three (3) years of related theory, three (3) years of Mathematics, two (2) years of SocialSudies (including United States History I and II), two (2) years of Science, and a third (3rd) year of Social Studies or Science. - Participate in MCAS testing for ELA, Mathematics and STE - Successful completion of Shawsheen Valley Technical High School competency determination requirements: - Students, in the class of 2025, who have previously earned a Competency Determination (CD) through a regular or retest administration of the MCAS (including the November 2023 retest) or through a DESE appeal process, have earned their competency determination. - Students at Shawsheen Valley Regional Vocational Technical High School who have not yet earned their competency determination through previous MCAS administrations can meet the requirements for a competency determination through the following: - Receive a passing grade in the equivalent of a grade 10 English course - Receive a passing grade in the equivalent of an Algebra 1 and Geometry course - Receive a passing grade in the equivalent of a Biology, Chemistry, Physics, or Science and Technology course.